masonlee277/glacier-vision-v1/README.md

 ## 📊 Overview

 Glacier Vision leverages deep learning techniques to map supra-glacial rivers at an unprecedented 1m spatial resolution.
 This repository contains the code, models, and API for high-resolution mapping of river networks on the Greenland Ice Sheet, utilizing advanced convolutional neural networks (CNNs) and innovative techniques in remote sensing and machine learning.
+We recommend that you run this in LightningAI

 ## 🧠 Model Architecture